-Meet director of the Holocaust Centre of New Zealand and Anne Frank NZ advisory board member, Inge Woolf.
+Meet Inge Woolf: Director of the Holocaust Centre of New Zealand and Anne Frank NZ advisory board member

 Q: You’re on the advisory board for the Anne Frank exhibition.
 Can you tell us how you got involved and what attracted you to the exhibition?

-A: As director of the Holocaust Centre of New Zealand, I have been involved since the representative of the Anne Frank House came to me with the original proposal for the exhibition to come to New Zealand, and I had the good sense to send him to Boyd Klap.
-The rest as they say is history!
+A: As Director of the Holocaust Centre of New Zealand, I've been involved in the project ever since a representative from Anne Frank House came to me with the original proposal for the exhibition to come to New Zealand.
+I had the good sense to send him to Boyd Klap - the rest, as they say, is history!

-Q: Your family had to leave Vienna during World War II.
-You were just a child, what do you remember about that experience?
+Q: Your family had to leave Vienna during World War II when you were just a child.
+What do you remember about that experience?

-A: I remember the Swastica’s going up in Vienna to welcome Hitler’s troops to the city and the brown shirted SA men running down my street and disappearing into a neighbour’s house.
+A: I remember the swastika’s going up in Vienna to welcome Hitler’s troops to the city and the brown shirted SA men running down my street and disappearing into a neighbour’s house.
 Somehow, I knew they were after Jews.
-Most of all I remember the fear which stays with me to this day as a knot in my stomach when I think about that time.
+Most of all I remember the fear - this stays with me to this day as a knot in my stomach when I think about that time.

 Q: After you left Vienna, how were you and your family helped?

-A: We were first accepted as refugees in England where I grew up and many kind people helped us there but we were not able to break through the class system and were trapped in poverty.
-It was only when we came to New Zealand nearly twenty years later that we were able to progress in this fair and un-judgemental society
+A: We were first accepted as refugees in England, where I grew up and many kind people helped us.
+However, we were not able to break through the class system and were trapped in a life of poverty.
+It was only when we came to New Zealand, nearly twenty years later, that we were able to progress in this fair and un-judgemental society.

 Q: How do you like to think you’ve paid those acts of kindness forward?